nick-novak/Goals-n-such/checklists-and-ideas/books-checklist.md

 - [ ] A Feast of Snakes -- Harry Crews
 - [ ] Big Bad Love -- Larry Brown
 - [ ] The Daily Stoic: 366 Meditations on Wisdom, Perseverance, and the Art of Living
-- [ ] The Twilight of American Culture -- Morris Berman
+- [ ] The Nature and Art of Workmanship -- David Pye
-- [ ] The Culture of Fear: Why Americans Are Afraid of the Wrong Things -- Barry Glassner
+- [ ] The Harder I Fight the More I Love You: A Memoir -- Neko Case
+- [ ] World Within a Song - Music That Changed My Life and Life That Changed My Music -- Jeff Tweedy
+- [ ] Demon Copperhead -- Barbara Kingsolver

 ## Professional Development